 Hoʻoulu ʻĀina is excited to host thousands of committed volunteers who help us with our organic reforestation practices, pā pōhaku builds, garden beds and many other mālama ʻāina endeavors.
 Once laden with conflict and hurt, volunteers help to heal this ‘āina and together we breath life back into our ahupuaʻa.
 To know what to bring for any of the workdays below, check out our Workday Checklist page.

 Below are our Monthly and Weekly Community Workdays.
-Please click the following link to our community events page for more information in our monthly and community workshops: Community Events
+Please click the following link to our community events page for more information and to register to our monthly and community workshops: Community Events

 Community First Wednesday

 Every first Wednesday of the Month, our HA alakaʻi will be hosting a special topics workshop, with all the supplies provided and a potluck lunch to follow afterwards.
 To see a full schedule of our 1st Wed workshops, follow the link to our Community Events page.

 Community Third Saturday